csenn/provider_sample_app/readme.md

 There are 5 endpoints to make dev simpler, although in a real app we certainly would not expose endpoints to drop or load the DB.

+The state query was left case sensitive but that could be changed using a couple different techniques.

 curl -X GET http://localhost:8000

 curl -X GET http://localhost:8000/providers